OSPOKS/OSPOKS/README.md

 - :school: student of asmmhss🇮🇳 💪

-- : butterfly: Fun fact : I like butterfly🦋
+- :butterfly: Fun fact : I like butterfly🦋

 ## Where to find me